Debug Workbench

 You might choose to create a test case in either of the following scenarios:

-- You're happy with the assistant's behavior and want to establish a regression test to make sure it always works that way
+- You're happy with the agent's behavior and want to establish a regression test to make sure it always works that way

 - An event occurred that triggered an error or undesirable behavior such as a mis-classification that will require further prompt engineering